 Every effort is made to promote student awareness of the benefits available to international students under federal regulations.
 To provide efficient service, ICC requires all international students to provide up-to-date information regarding changes in personal and or academic status.
 These changes may include a new academic program, change in address, financial status, and transfer to another university.
-In accordance with INS regulations, ICC maintains a complete file on each foreign student that includes: a copy of an endorsed I-20, passport, visa, I-94 card, and related documents.
+In accordance with the U.S. Bureau of Citizenship and Immigration Services (INS) regulations, ICC maintains a complete file on each foreign student that includes: a copy of an endorsed I-20, passport, visa, I-94 card, and related documents.

-International students are required to be registered full time 12 credit hours per semester for undergraduates and 9 credit hours per semester for graduate and doctoral students.
+International students are required to be registered full time 12 credit hours per semester for undergraduates and 9 credit hours per semester for graduate and 6 credit hours per semester for doctoral students.
 At all times, a student must make satisfactory progress toward completion of a degree program.
 Suspended international students lose visa status upon dismissal and should seek immediate advice from the Intercultural Center.

 The Intercultural Center also provides advisement with regard to any academic, financial, personal, and immigration matters during business hours, Monday through Friday, 9:00am to 5:00 pm.
 ICC works closely with the international admissions office to ensure a smooth transition upon arrival at the university.
-A special orientation program for new international students is held prior to registration for Fall and Spring semesters.
-Students are responsible for bringing the following documents to the orientation and will not be allowed to register for classes without them: endorsed I-20 or IAP-66 form, a valid passport, a valid visa and an I-94 card.
+A special orientation program for new international students is held and is mandatory prior to registration for Fall and Spring semesters.
+Students are responsible for bringing the following documents to the orientation and will not be allowed to register for classes without them: endorsed I-20 or DS-2019 form, a valid passport, a valid visa and an I-94 card.